-- Cooling Water Intakes.
-An EPA rule implementing Section 316(b) of the Clean Water Act (CWA) requires that cooling water intake structures reflect the best technology available for minimizing adverse environmental impacts.156 - Waters of the United States.
-On August 29, 2023, the EPA issued a final rule defining adjacent wetlands consistent with the Supreme Court holding that an adjacent wetland is "... a relatively permanent body of water connected to traditional interstate navigable waters ... and ... that the wetland has a
+- the best technology available for minimizing adverse environmental impacts.
+149 - Waters of the United States.
+On August 29, 2023, the EPA issued a final rule defining adjacent wetlands consistent with the Supreme Court holding that an adjacent wetland is "... a relatively permanent body of water connected to traditional interstate navigable waters ... and ... that the wetland has a continuous surface connection with that water."
+The rule became effective on September 8, 2023. - Effluents.

-- Effluents.
 Under the CWA, the EPA regulates (National Pollutant Discharge Elimination System (NPDES)) discharges from and intakes to power plants, including water cooling systems at steam electric power generating stations.
 Since 2015, the EPA has been strengthening certain discharge limits applicable to steam generating units, and some plant owners have already indicated an intent to close certain generating units as a result.
-In May 2024, the EPA finalized a rule strengthening regulation of effluent discharges.
-159 - Coal Ash.
+In March 2023, the EPA proposed to further strengthen regulation of effluent discharges.
+152 - Coal Ash.
 The EPA administers the Resource Conservation and Recovery Act (RCRA), which governs the disposal of solid and hazardous waste.
-160 The EPA has adopted significant changes to the implementing regulations that will require closing noncompliant impoundments, and, as a result, the host power plant.
+The EPA has adopted significant changes to the implementing regulations that will require closing noncompliant impoundments, and, as a result, the host power plant.
 The EPA is implementing a process for extensions to as late as October 17, 2028.
 The EPA is reviewing applications received from PJM plant owners for extensions of the deadline for compliance with the revised Coal Combustion Residuals Rule.